Sakura Gakuin: Past members

 Members that leave Sakura Gakuin also complete ninth grade education in school, and are considered "graduated".

 Member timeline

 Sub-units

 The sub-units of the group were described as extra-curricular activities, each with its own theme and genre.
 For example, the Heavy Music Club Babymetal performed music which combined J-pop and heavy metal and wears Gothic Lolita outfits; the Go Home Club Sleepiece performed live wearing pajamas, with light choreography invoking movements during sleep; and the Science Club Kagaku Kyumei Kikoh Logica?, which members perform wearing lab coats, aimed to get people more interested in science and uses scientific terms in the lyrics.

-The Heavy Music Club, performing as Babymetal, was spun off from Sakura Gakuin in 2013 following the graduation of its lead singer, Suzuka Nakamoto, and is now considered a separate musical act, with no current Sakura Gakuin member being a member of the club.
+The Heavy Music Club, performing as Babymetal, was spun off from Sakura Gakuin as a separate musical group in 2013, following the graduation of its lead singer, Suzuka Nakamoto.

-An italicized English name in the "club" column denotes that the group in question is presently known to be defunct.
+Unofficial lineups

+There were multiple times that sub-units would perform with unofficial lineups, or that unofficial sub-units would perform at group events.
+These times are listed below.